 This spicy and savory vegan mushroom shawarma is the perfect sheet pan dinner.
 It's gluten free and comes together in less than 30 minutes.

 - 4 large or 6 small portobello mushroom caps, sliced into ½ inch thick pieces

 - 2 teaspoon cumin

 - 1 garlic clove, minced

-- 1 tbsp low-sodium tamari (or soy sauce if not gluten free)
+- 1 tablespoon low-sodium tamari (or soy sauce if not gluten free)

-- 1 tbsp maple syrup, agave or honey
+- 1 tablespoon maple syrup, agave or honey

 - 1 cucumber